 Noroeste buses leave Creel for Divisadero every 2 hours between 10:30 am and 6:30 pm.
 Rápidos buses have 4 daily departures between 10:15 am and 6:15 pm.

-The two stations are next door to each other beside the train tracks (see Creel map).
+The two stations are next door to each other, right beside the train tracks (see Creel map).

 From Divisadero to Creel Noroeste has 4 daily buses between 7:30 am and 3:30 pm.
 Rápidos buses also leave 4 times a day between 7:00 am and 3:30 pm.
-Passengers are picked up right beside the Divisadero train stop (see map above) but wave the driver down as they may not stop otherwise.
+Passengers are picked up right beside the Divisadero train stop (see map above), but it’s best to wave the driver down as they may not stop otherwise.
 You can purchase your ticket directly from the driver.

-For Posada Barrancas the pickup area is marked on the map above.
-Prices are the same and times will be very similar as it’s only a few kilometres away.
+For Posada Barrancas, the pickup area is marked on the map above.
+Prices are the same and times will be very similar to the Divisadero pickup times as it’s only a few kilometres away.
 Just flag down the driver to ensure a pickup.